apache/geode/Function-Best-Practices.md

 +Collocated Partitioned regions should have same PartitionResolver (must return the same routing object) +Collocated Partitioned Regions should have same partition attributes (such as, totalNoOfBuckets, redundantCopies)

-######Data aware behavior routing using GemFire Function Service
+######Data aware behavior routing using Geode Function Service

-GemFire's Function execution service enables both cache clients and peer nodes to execute arbitrary, application functions on the data fabric.
-Then the data is partitioned across a number of members for scalability, GemFire can route the function transparently to the node that carries the data subset required by the function and avoid moving the taget data around on the network.
+Geode's function execution service enables both cache clients and peer nodes to execute arbitrary, application functions on the data fabric.
+Then the data is partitioned across a number of members for scalability, Geode can route the function transparently to the node that carries the data subset required by the function and avoid moving the taget data around on the network.
 This is called 'data aware' function routing.
 Applications employing data aware routing do not need to have any knowledge of where the data is managed.

 Application functions can be executed on a single node, executed in parallel on a subset of nodes or executed in parallel across all the nodes.
 This programming model is similar to the now popularized Map-Reduce model from Google.
 Data-aware function routing is most appropriate for applications that require iteration over multiple data items (such a query or custom aggregation function).
 By colocating the relevant data and parallelizing the calculation, the overall throughput of the system can be dramatically increased.
 More importantly, the calculation latency is inversely proportional to the number of nodes on which it can be parallelized.

 Execution of a function on a single server node is similar to how applications execute stored procedures on database servers.
 This feature can be useful for the following cases:

-1. Application wants to execute a server side transaction or carry out data updates using the GemFire distributed lock service.
+1. Application wants to execute a server side transaction or carry out data updates using the Geode distributed lock service.
 2. Application wants to initialize some of its components once on each server which might be used later by executed functions
 3. Initialization and startup of a 3rd party service such a messaging service
 4. Any arbitrary aggregation operation that requires iteration over local data sets done more efficiently through a single call to the cache server

 ######Registering Functions to FunctionService
-Applications can declare and register the functions using declarative means (cache.xml) or through the GemFire API.
+Applications can declare and register the functions using declarative means (cache.xml) or through the Geode API.
 All registered functions have an identifier.
 Identifying functions allows the administrator to monitor function activity and cancel them on demand.

 ```
 <cache>